Stark Brothers Nurseries and Orchards: History

 In 1816, James Hart Stark moved from Kentucky to Louisiana, Missouri.
 He brought with him a bundle of apple scions.
-From his bundle he started a nursery business, which was officially incorporated in 1889.
+He started a nursery business from his bundle, officially incorporated in 1889.

 In 1893, Stark Bro's held their first International New Fruit Fair.
 Jesse Hiatt, who owned an orchard in Peru, Iowa, sent samples of his fruit to compete in the contest for the best new fruit.
 Hiatt's apples won the judging, but his nametag could not be found.
 He submitted samples of the same apple the following year and won again.
-This, time there was a nametag and the apples could be identified.
+This time there was a nametag, and the apples could be identified.
 The Stark brothers traveled to the Hiatt farm and bought the rights to the Red Delicious apple in 1894.

 In 1914, the Stark Golden Delicious apple was discovered and developed.
 The original tree was found on the Mullins' family farm in Clay County, West Virginia and was locally known as Mullin's Yellow Seedling and Annit apple.
 Anderson Mullins sold the tree and propagation rights to Stark Bro's Nurseries & Orchards Co., which first marketed it as a companion to their Red Delicious apple in 1914.
 They collaborated with Luther Burbank who willed over 750 of his varieties to the company.

-In June 2001 the possibility of closure to Stark Brothers Nurseries, Louisiana, Missouri's oldest and largest employer, famous worldwide for the fruit trees it grew and sold was a reality.
+In June 2001, the possibility of closure to Stark Brothers Nurseries, Louisiana, Missouri's oldest and largest employer, famous worldwide for the fruit trees it grew and sold, was a reality.
 However, the alarm was short-lived.
-By fall of that year, Stark Bro's was back as two separate business Stark Bro's Fulfillment Services and Stark Brothers Nurseries and Orchards.
+By the fall of that year, Stark Bro's was back as two separate business Stark Bro's Fulfillment Services and Stark Brothers Nurseries and Orchards.